Dabendorf/INF237-AlgoritmeEngineering/README.md

 #### Greetings2
 Check the number of e with count, multiply quantity by two
 #### Tarifa
-X gigabytes to spent per months, N months
+X gigabytes to spent per months, N months<br/>
 The following months are quantity of data spent

 Solution: Multiply (N+1)*X and substract every monthly value
 #### EarlyWinter
-n years historical weather data and information d_i for every year about number of days between summer and snow
+n years historical weather data and information d_i for every year about number of days between summer and snow<br/>
 Find out number of consecutive years before this one with larger summer-snow gap

 Solution: Enumerate through yearly data